 &lt;sup>232 This concerns Maritime Delimitation in the Area between Greenland and Jan Mayen (Denmark v.
 Norway; Maritime Delimitation in the Black Sea (Romania v Ukraine); Territorial and Maritime Dispute, n 205; and Question of the Delimitation, n 44.

-&lt;sup>233 Territorial and Maritime Dispute, n 205 at paras 139, 177 and 183
+Territorial and Maritime Dispute, n 205 at paras 139, 177 and 183.

-&lt;sup>234 As s observed, in Territorial and Maritime Dispute the ICJ found that the rock QS32 on the Bank of Quitasueño was a rock under the customary law equivalent of article 121(3) of the UNCLOS.
-QS32 is similar in characteristics to the islands on Scarborough Shoal.
+&lt;sup>234 It may be observed that QS32 is similar in characteristics to the islands on Scarborough Shoal.
 Also see the text at n 582.